Hi, my name is John, a full-time digital marketer, and I started this blog during my junior year of college.

 - Grow some stones, quit my job, and scale my online business ventures.

 At the time, I was indecisive and battled this decision.
-It was such a hard decision to make for me because I was used to job security.
+It was such a hard decision to make because I was used to job security.

 He understood my situation and didn’t know much about the industry’s technical nature, but he saw the business potential and was interested.
 He was most interested in the client/agency potential of digital marketing.

-Early on in 2019, we had purchased tickets to Matt Diggity’s Chiang Mai SEO Conference event.
+Early in 2019, we purchased tickets to Matt Diggity’s Chiang Mai SEO Conference event.
 The event had affiliate SEOs, client SEOs, and online business owners of all levels.